Indian Davis Cup challenge becomes tougher as ITF replaces Groups I and II with World Groups | Devdiscourse

 The line-up for the 2020 Davis Cup Qualifiers and the Play-offs in World Group I and II will be finalised after next week's regional Group I and Group II ties.
 India, though, will have to wait to see where it is positioned since its tie against Pakistan has already been postponed due to prevailing political tension between the neighbours.

-"As far as India is concerned, it is definitely more tough now, going forward because as a country we do not have many top players.
+"As far as India is concerned, it is definitely tougher now, going forward because as a country we do not have many top players.
 It affects us as a team.
 For us to do well now, we always need our top players available for the ties," he added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)